StrombergNLP/strombergnlp/content/publication/DetectionandResolutionofRumorsandMisinformationwithNLP/index.md

 ---
-title: Detection and Resolution of Rumors and Misinformation with NLP
+title: "Detection and Resolution of Rumors and Misinformation with NLP"
 authors:
 - admin
 - Arkaitz Zubiaga